 Confluent Connector

-The Confluent Connector allows you to ingest data from your existing Confluent Cloud cluster into Tinybird.
+The Confluent Connector allows you to ingest data from your existing Confluent Cloud cluster into Tinybird so that you can quickly turn them into high-concurrency, low-latency REST APIs.

 The Confluent Connector is fully managed and requires no additional tooling.
 Connect Tinybird to your Confluent Cloud cluster, choose a topic, and Tinybird will automatically begin consuming messages from Confluent Cloud.